Baptisteismd/open-swag-software/README_description.md

 ### 2.1. 👥 Tasks for each member
 Each member of our team contributed their expertise to specific aspects of the project:
-- **Hugo Visarak**: 🎙️ Integrated voice synthesis into the chatbot and ensured detailed project documentation.
+- **Hugo Virasak**: 🎙️ Integrated voice synthesis into the chatbot and ensured detailed project documentation.
 - **Baptiste**: 🧑‍💻 Optimized the backend using Flask and configured the AI responses.
 - **Théo Koehler**: 🖥️ Developed the sleek Java-based interface for role selection and user interaction.
 - **Margaux Girona**: 🔗 Bridged the generative AI with the chatbot interface and ensured conversation continuity.